pitt-cdm/soundscape--eaj34/README.md

-New File
+Hello?

-Creating a new file for an example
+It was a average day for one woman.
+Wake up.
+Have breakfast.
+Brush teeth.